 Identifying all the systems in use will help you keep track of where you are up to with your assessments.
 If you do not have a systems register, a good place to start to identify systems would be your ICT area.
 You may also be able to draw on information from your business continuity plan, Check-up Digital assessments or information review findings.

-The assessment of each system should be documented in a systems information management plan template This plan:
+The assessment of each system should be documented in a system information management plan template The plan should:

-- will link to your systems register and other information governance documents
+- link to your systems register and other information governance documents

 - cover all relevant information about the system including software, business owners, how it will be managed over its life and details about its assessment against the framework